THIS POST MAY CONTAIN AFFILIATE SALES LINKS. PLEASE SEE MY FULL DISCLOSURE POLICY FOR DETAILS.

 - 2 eggs (beaten)

-- Heat a large skillet over medium heat, add the sausage and break into pieces with a wooden spoon.
+- COOK THE SAUSAGE AND VEGGIES: Heat a large skillet over medium heat, add the sausage and break into pieces with a wooden spoon.
 Continue to cook until fully cooked and browned (being careful not to overcook!)

-- Turn off the heat and pour the mixture over the bread cubes.
+- COMBINE EVERYTHING: Turn off the heat and pour the mixture over the bread cubes.
 Fold in the broth mixture until the bread cubes are evenly moistened.
 Fold in the eggs until evenly distributed.

 - Once the bread mixture is in the prepared dish, cover with foil and refrigerate for up to 24 hours.
 Allow to come to room temperature before cooking or add 5-10 minutes of cooking time.